 Cost and entry requirements

 You should always consider your budget while choosing universities.
-You will be spending thousands of dollars on your degree, so make sure you do your cost-benefit analysis and make the most out of your investment.
+You will be spending thousands of dollars on your degree, so do your cost-benefit analysis and make the most out of your investment.
 Choose the one that best fits your budget.

-Choosing a university and course is a massive decision in your career, so we want you to give it thoughtful consideration and carefully weigh all these crucial factors by taking it one step at a time until you finally reach a decision.
+Choosing a university and course is a massive decision in your career.
+Please consider and carefully weigh all these crucial factors by taking them one step at a time until you finally decide.